karthikvenkat17/SAP-on-Azure-AppServers-Avzone-Failover/README.md

 ***runbook-trigger.sh***
 - This shell script will be used by the Alert agent of the Pacemaker cluster.
 - The script checks if the alert task is for a database node being **Promoted**.
+If yes actions mentioned below is carried out.
+If not no action is taken.
-If this is the case it calls the **webhook** of an Azure automation runbook passing values of Promoted VM, Demoted VM, SAP database SID.
-If not no action is taken
+- If CRM_alert_task contains **Promote**, the script creates a JSON file in the /tmp directory with values of Cluster type (not used currently in processing), Promoted VM, Demoted VM, SAP database SID.
+- Once the JSON file is created, the script does a POST of the JSON file to the **webhook** url of an Azure automation runbook using cURL.

 ***Switch-SAPApplicationServers.ps1***
 - This runbook takes the following parameters as inputs